Xiaoyu-JIANG/xDEM/README.md

 # xDEM

-A 2D Discrete Element Method.
+A 2D Discrete Element Method, acceletated by OpenMP library.

 ## Particle type
 All particle types are derived from ```BaseParticle``` class.\